Hyperobjekt/react-dashboard/README.md

 ### App Configuration (`app`)

 Configuration under the `app` key contains default settings for the dashboard.
+You can also add your own properties to the app configurationand access them using `useAppConfig("myCustomProperty")`.

 - `default_choropleth_colors`:
   - An array of color strings to use for choropleth layers OR a string value for one of the color schemes from [d3-scale-chromatic](https://observablehq.com/@d3/color-schemes)